img

 Cansu Cosgun

-Mengucek Gazi Education and Research Hospital, Turkey.
+Mengucek Gazi Education and Research Hospital, Turkey

 Muharrem Said Cosgun

-Kırşehir Ahi Evran University, Turkey.
+Kırşehir Ahi Evran Üniversitesi, Türkiye

 Buket Buyukturan

-Kırşehir Ahi Evran University, Turkey.
+Kırşehir Ahi Evran Üniversitesi, Turkey

 Özet